 How to get there: Take the Metro North New Haven line to Southport.
 Walk 7 minutes to the Delamar Hotel.

 3. Roots | 51 Wales St. | Rutland, VT

 Since putting down roots in Vermont, this farm-to-table restaurant has been providing innovative, farm-to-table food to the residents of Rutland.
 Combining different, intriguing elements and flavors to create dishes like raspberry scallops and salmon with strawberry butter, Roots utilizes the wealth of sustainable farms around Vermont, such as the Radical Roots Farm and Boardman Hill Farm, to craft unique, eco-friendly food.
-Bite into Roots’ chicken and home-made emu pasta with chives.
-Or for one of Roots’ distinctive vegetarian options, give the Vermont soy tofu with spicy vegetable stock a try.
+Bite into Roots’ emu and pork sausage in a toasted roll.
+Or for one of Roots’ distinctive vegetarian options, give the stuffed squash with vegetables, spinach, and tofu a try.